maul-esel/COM-Classes/spec.markdown

 ### Regular parameters
 A parameter's name may differ from the name it has in the "original" interface.
 It should be short and descriptive.
 The parameter order may as well differ from the interface, for example if default values can be supplied.

-Any parameter that is a GUID (or an IID or a CLSID) should accept a string representation, such as `{7C476BA2-02B1-48f4-8048-B24619DDC058}` as well as a raw memory pointer to a GUID structure.
-The class can differentiate between those using the `is` operator (or in AutoHotkey v2, `CCFramework.isInteger()`).

 Any other parameter that is a structure must accept both an instance of a helper class and a raw memory pointer.
 The distinction can be made using `IsObject()`.
 In case it's a class instance, `instance.ToStructPtr()` is passed to the COM method.
 If the method releases a structure's memory which had previously been allocated by the same instance,